The Killing (film): Plot

 On the morning of the heist, Marvin expresses paternal feelings for Johnny, suggesting that they go away together following its completion.
 Johnny rebuffs this suggestion, ordering Marvin to stay away from the track while the heist is in progress.
 Mike smuggles a gun into the track's locker room, opposite its money room.
 Marvin, who is very drunk, appears at the track, against Johnny's wishes, and to the disturbance of the others.
+The sharpshooter Nikki is stopped at the gate to the parking lot adjacent to the track as it has not yet opened, and feigns being a paraplegic as a result of a war wound.
+He wins the confidence of the African American guard who lets him in.
+Nikki continues to act kind when the guard visits him where Nikki is parked in position to shoot the horse.

-Despite this, all others are in position, and they commit to the heist.
+Despite Marvin's drunkenness, all others are in position, and they commit to the heist.
 As the wrestler starts a fight at the bar, drawing security away from the money room, George helps Johnny access the locker room.
 Johnny acquires the gun, dons a mask, and holds up the money room as the horse is shot, throwing a sack of money out the window, where Randy collects it.
-When the sharpshooter attempts to get away, his tire is punctured by a horseshoe just thrown on the ground by an attendant he had antagonized, and he is shot dead.
+When the guard visits Nikki a second time to give him a lucky horseshoe before the shooting Nikki drops the pretense, calling the guard a racial epithet, and the guard storms off, throwing the horseshoe on the ground.
+When Nikki attempts to get away his tire is punctured when he unknowingly drives over the horseshoe preventing his escape, and he is shot dead.

 At the hideout, the others await the return of Johnny, now in possession of the money.
 Val ambushes the hideout, a shootout ensues, and a wounded George is left as the last man standing.
 As George stumbles outside, Johnny sees that something is clearly wrong, and continues driving.
 He purchases a large suitcase, transfers the money into it, and struggles to secure it.
 George returns to his apartment, kills Sherry, and collapses.
 At the airport, Johnny reunites with his girlfriend Fay.
 They fail to register the suitcase as carry-on luggage, and have no choice but to check it.
-When a baggage cart driver swerves in order to avoid hitting a dog, the suitcase bursts open, and the money is scattered in the wind by a propeller.
-While attempting to leave, Johnny is identified by authorities.
-Although Fay urges Johnny to run, he refuses, calmly accepting his fate.
+The suitcase falls off a cart and bursts open, and the money is scattered by a propeller.
+After Johnny is recognized by authorities, Fay urges him to run but he refuses, calmly accepting his fate.

 Production

-I give Stanley a free hand to create, and he leaves the money problems to me.